-Taking the third aspect viz fairness in financing of health care and reformed structure of health services, an optimistic forecast would be based on the fact that the full potential of the vast public health infrastructure would be fully realized by 2010. its extension to urban areas would be moderated to the extent substantial private provision of health care is available in urban areas, concentrating on its sensible and effective regulation.
-A reasonably wide network of private voluntary health insurance cover would be available for the bulk of the employed population and there would be models of replicable community based health insurance available for the unorganized sector.
+Taking the third aspect viz. fairness in financing of health care and reformed structure of health services, an optimistic forecast would be based on the fact that the full potential of the vast public health infrastructure would be fully realised by 2010. extension to urban areas would be moderated to the extent substantial private provision of health care is available in urban areas; concentrating on its sensible and effective regulation.
+A reasonably wide net work of private voluntary health insurance cover would be available for the bulk of the employed population and there would be models of replicable community based health insurance available for the unorganised sector.
 As regards the private sector in medicine, it should be possible in the course of this decade to settle the public role of private medical practice - independent or institutional.
-For this purpose, more experiments are to be done for promoting public private partnerships, focusing on the issue of how to erect on the basis of shared public health outcome as the key basis for the partnership.
-A sensible mixture of external regulation and professional self-regulation can be device in the consultation with the profession to ensure competence, quality and accountability.
-The future of plural systems in medical understanding and evaluation of comparative levels of competence and reliability in different systems - a task in which, the separate department for Indian systems of medicine and homeopathy will play a leading role in inducting quality into the indigenous medical practices.
+For this purpose, more experiments are to be done for promoting public private partnerships, focussing on the issue of how to erect on the basis of shared public health outcomes as the key basis for the partnership.
+A sensible mixture of external regulation and professional self-regulation can be deviced in the consultation with the profession to ensure competence, quality and accountability. future of plural systems in medical practice seems to be in some difficulty but the issue will be determined by greater understanding and evaluation of comparative levels of competence and reliability in different systems - a task in which, the separate department for Indian systems of medicine and homeopathy will play a leading role in inducting quality into the indigenous medical practices.

 The next issue relates to the desirable level of public expenditure towards health services.
-China devotes 4.5% to its G-DP as against India devoting 5.1%. but this hides the fact that in China, public expenditure constitutes 38% whereas in India, it is only 1S% of total health expenditure.
-An optimistic forecast would be that the level of public expenditure will be raised progressively such that about 30% of total health expenditure would be met out of public funds by progressively increasing the health budget in states and the central and charging user fees in appropriate cases.
-The figure mentioned would perhaps correspond to the proportion of the population which may still need assistance is social development.
+China devotes 4.5% of its GDP as against India devoting 5.1%.
+But this hides the fact that in China, public expenditure constitutes 38% whereas in India, it is only 18% of total health expenditure.
+An optimistic forecast would be that the level of public expenditure will be raised progressively such that about 30% of total health expenditure would be met out of public funds by progressively increasing the health budget in the states and the central and charging user fees in appropriate cases.
+The figure mentioned would perhaps correspond to the proportion of the population which may still need assistance in social development.